Our answers to some frequently asked questions.

 Q: What if I am on Medicare?

 A: Due to Medicare guidelines, we are unable to submit any claims to Medicare for in-office visits or testing.
+However, Medicare does cover most routine lab work, imaging, subspecialty care, and hospitalizations.

 Q: What if I need an imaging study?
 Does private insurance or Medicare cover that?